 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The organization is exposed to credit risk arising from its bank balance and accounts receivable.
 The majority of the organization's receivables are from government sources.
 The balance of the accounts receivable are due from customers who have purchased recycling materials.
-28.37% of the organization's receivables is from Stewardship Ontario and 39.92% of the organizations receivables is from GFL Environmental.
+42.4% (2021 - 28.37%) of the organization's receivables is from Stewardship Ontario.
 No other singular customer represents more than 20% of the receivables balance.